deliasi/cse15l-lab-reports/LabReport5.md

 ## DocSearchServer not Running Accordingly

-**Environment**: Macbook Air 2015; Mac OS; Chrome; VS Code
+Ran on Macbook Air 2015 Mac OS Chrome VS Code

-**Context**: As I try to run my DocSearchServer, the code results in and index out of bounds order.
+As I try to run my DocSearchServer, the code results in and index out of bounds order.
 Am i possibly using an incorrect command?

 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-06-05%20at%204.34.26%20PM.png">
 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-06-05%20at%204.34.32%20PM.png">

 <br>

-**Symptom**: I expected to get a server and local server running.
+I expected to get a server and local server running.

 ```console
 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 1 out of bounds for length 1
         at DocSearchServer.main(DocSearchServer.java:75)
 ```

-## Response with leading question
+## Response
 TA:
 Thanks for your question Derrick, it seems that you compiled your files correctly but did not include certin commands needed after your port number.
 I recommend looking over your class and add what is needed.